Blessed Stanislaus of Jesus and Mary Papczyński (1631-1701)

 Format 4" x 6" • hard cover • 120 pages • $3.00 plus shipping and handling

 Vit-Verit, a company from Częstochowa (Poland), was commissioned to mint silver medals bearing the likeness of Blessed Stanislaus.
 The Founder of the Marians holding a crucifix is presented on the front of the medal.
 The surrounding inscription reads: Beatus Stanislaus Papczyński Marianorum ab Immac.
 Conceptione B.V.M.
 Fundator 1631-1701.
 The back displays a symbolic image of the Poor Souls in Purgatory, which is to emphasize one of the main features of spirituality of the Blessed and the Congregation, which he raised into existence.
 The surrounding inscription reads: Orate Fratres pro Defunctis.
 As far as we know, these are the first medals in the history of the Congregation that bear the image of the Blessed Founder.

-Price of one medal, made of sterling silver is $20.00.
+Price of one medal, made of sterling silver is $20.00, plus the cost of shipping.
 You can also order this medal made of gold.
 For this purpose it is necessary first to communicate with the website administrator.

 To order your copy, please call:

 The poster is free of charge.
 The cost of shipping is payable.

 28 cm x 35.5 cm / 11 inch x 14 inch